Five Ways railway station: Reopening

 The station was rebuilt and reopened in 1978 to the designs of the architect John Broome as part of the creation of the Cross-City Line services.
 Built with its main entrance on Islington Row Middleway.
 British Rail also carried out electrification of the lines through the station in 1993.

 Ticket barriers were installed at the start of 2009 and became operational shortly before the end of April in the same year.

 The station achieved a milestone in 2009–10 by having over 1 million "entries and exits", according to the Office of Rail and Road’s station usage estimates.

 Local attractions

 Five Ways is the nearest railway station to Birmingham Botanical Gardens, Edgbaston Cricket Ground and the Birmingham Oratory.

 Services

-The station is served by West Midlands Trains with local Transport for West Midlands branded "Cross-City" services, operated using Electric multiple units (EMUs) until September 2024 and currently by EMUs.
+The station is served by West Midlands Trains with local Transport for West Midlands branded "Cross-City" services, operated using EMUs.

 The off-peak service pattern is as follows: